A GARELOCHHEAD man rose from draughtsman and amateur actor to journalist and then a playwright whose work was produced across Europe and in America.

 He also wrote a series of articles for the County Reporter about old Dumbarton and the Vale of Leven which was later published as a collection under the title ‘Hunting Shadows’.
 Years later the BBC produced two half-hour programmes made up of these articles read by an actor from Dumbarton, Robert Trotter.

 During this period he gained his early theatrical experience as an amateur actor and producer with Dumbarton People’s Theatre and Helensburgh Theatre Arts Club.
-It convinced him that he wanted to be a playwright, and he gave up his reporting career to give it a go.
+It convinced him that he wanted to be a playwright.

 During that period, several of his plays were performed in London theatres, notably ‘Mr Joyce is leaving Paris’, ‘Bright Scene Fading’ at the Royal Court, and ‘The Only Street’ at the Kings Head Theatre.